History of anthropology by country: Early anthropological studies

+Key figures

 First Australian Anthropologist.
 Francis James Gillen, was born in Little Para, Australia in 1855.
 F.J.
 Gillen focused on the ethnologies of Indigenous Australians and was an advocate for native rights.

 First Female Anthropologist.
 Dr. Phyllis M. Kaberry, born in San Francisco, CA in 1910 and moved to Sydney, Australia in 1914.
 Dr. Kaberry earned her master's degree from University of Sydney and her post-Graduate degree from London School of Economics.
 Dr. Kaberry’s research topics focused on the importance of women in Indigenous Australian culture.

 First Indigenous Anthropologist.
 Dr. Marcia Langton, was born in 1951 in Queensland, Australia.
 She is a professor at the University of Melbourne, Anthropologist, and Activist.
 Dr. Langton earned her Under-Graduate degree from Australian National University and her Doctorate from Macquary University.
 Much of Dr. Langton's work has been directed toward Indigenous Australian rights.
+In the fields of legal and political anthropology, indigenous concerns, culture, and art, Dr. Langton has produced a wealth of knowledge.
 Dr. Langton is currently the co-chair for Indigenous Voice, which is a government-sponsored project to create a communication link for Indigenous Australians to have a voice in all levels of Australian government.